-39. Conservation Easement Program
+41. Conservation Easement Program

-In 2001, the District established the Conservation Easement Program that provided the framework necessary for the acquisition of conservation easements on privately owned land exhibiting unique natural features.
+In 2001, the District established the Conservation Easement Program that provided the framework necessary for the acquisition of permanent conservation easements on privately owned land exhibiting unique natural features.

-In 2006, the District entered into a cooperative agreement with the Nebraska Land Trust to further the objectives of the program.
+In 2006, the District entered into a cooperative agreement with the Nebraska Land Trust (NLT) to further the objectives of the program.
 In 2009, the District agreed to contribute \$30,000 per year for three years for the Lower Platte Valley Preservation Project.
 Subsequently, a three year extension of this agreement was approved by the District in 2012.
+The NLT, the only land trust in Nebraska, currently has nearly 9,000 acres in 20 easements within nine counties, and has also been officially accredited by the National Land Trust Accreditation Commission.

-40. Papio Trails Project
+42. Papio Trails Project